Skip to main content

 How quickly will I see results?

-You'll feel stronger and more energetic within 2-3 weeks.
+You'll feel stronger within 2-3 weeks.
 Visible body composition changes typically appear after 6-8 weeks of consistent training and nutrition.

 What if I'm a complete beginner?

 Start with bodyweight versions of all exercises.
 Focus on learning proper form before adding weights.
-Everyone starts somewhere — consistency beats intensity for beginners.
+Consistency beats intensity for beginners.

 Do I need supplements?

 No supplements are required.
 Focus on whole foods, adequate protein, and proper hydration.
-A basic multivitamin and vitamin D may be beneficial, but food comes first.
+Food comes first.

 How do I track progress?

-Track strength improvements (more reps, longer planks), energy levels, how clothes fit, and body measurements.
-The scale doesn't tell the whole story as you build muscle and lose fat.
+Track strength improvements, energy levels, how clothes fit, and body measurements.
+The scale doesn't tell the whole story.

 Your Next Steps